 To Prepare the Ingredients

-Cut the green bell pepper in half lengthwise (if it's long), and then cut into thin strips.
+Cut ¼–½ green bell pepper in half crosswise (if it‘s long), and then cut into thin strips.

 To Boil the Spaghetti

-Once the water is boiling, add the salt and spaghetti.
-Stir to make sure the noodles don't stick to each other.
+Once the water is boiling, add 1½ Tbsp Diamond Crystal kosher salt and 7 oz spaghetti.
+Stir to make sure the noodles don‘t stick to each other.
 Cook the spaghetti according to the package directions.
-Toward the end of cooking, you will reserve some pasta cooking water.While the pasta is cooking, prepare the sauce.
+Toward the end of cooking, reserve some pasta cooking water.While the pasta is cooking, prepare the sauce.

 To Cook the Sauce

 Heat a large frying pan over medium heat.
-When it's hot, add the oil and distribute it evenly.
-Add the crushed garlic (I use this garlic press) and sauté for 1 minute, just until golden and fragrant.
+When it‘s hot, add 1 Tbsp extra virgin olive oil and distribute it evenly.
+Crush and add 1 clove garlic (I use this garlic press) and sauté for 1 minute, just until golden and fragrant.

 Add the onions to the pan and sauté for 2–3 minutes.